Mambo No. 5 in D

 Voice Leading

-The bass line moves through D to A (descending perfect fourth), A to G (descending whole step).
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
+The bass line moves through D to G (ascending perfect fourth).
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
 When the progression loops, the bass returns from G to D by perfect fourth.

 Scales for Improvisation